hirosystems/docs/docs/clarinet/how-to-guides/how-to-check-contract.md

 ✔ 2 contracts checked
 ```

-The command may also report warnings indicating the code is valid, but there is something that you should pay attention to.
+The command may also report warnings indicating the code is valid.
-For example, the check-checker analysis described below will generate warnings.
-If there are errors in the code,
-the output of the command will indicate the kind and location of the errors.

 You may also perform a syntax-check on a single file by using the command below.